Acacia pycnantha

 Sticky Boobialla

-Description: A medium shrub reaching a height of up to 2 metres.
+Description: A medium shrub reaching a height of up to 2 metres and spreading to 1.5 metres.
 Featuring sticky leaves with a strong, unpleasant odour.
 Features clusters of white flowers with purple spots and large fleshy fruit with a central stone.

 Cultivation: Cuttings strike readily but may take some time.
 Grows best in full sun.